 And she is ruthless.
 “Some of my most demanding, difficult clients have been those who negotiate a low price from the outset, so I also have hard boundaries there,” Anne says.

 “I charge what I charge and am happy to walk away if someone doesn’t want to pay it,” she explains.
 “I work backward from my costs for producing the content, how easy it is to integrate the sponsorship organically into what I’m already doing, and where I think the audience risk lies with that particular sponsorship.”

 Anne also sets rules about how she uses the revenue.
-All sponsorship money is reinvested in the business.
+All sponsorship money is reinvested in the online training business.
 She uses some of that money to bring in people to help her grow the business.